murko-a/Surrogate-model-piston-cycle/README.md

 # plot of comparison
  sm.compare_true_pred('RFR','SVR', 'KNR', 'LR', plot = True, results = True)
 ```
-If you want to compare true and predicted values dependent on specific parameter in defined parameter space you can use:
+<p align="justify">If you want to compare true and predicted values dependent on specific parameter in defined parameter space you can use:</p>

 ```python
 # by enabling results argument function returns also dataframe of parameters,
 # true and predicted values